christophgil/ZIPsFS/INSTALL_Ubuntu.md

 # TroubleShooting

-Check whether it is possible to mount a zip file with fuse-zip.
+Check whether it is possible to mount a zip file with fuse-zip as root and as a normal user.

 _SNIPPET_fuse-zip